clan-lol/clan-homepage/content/vision/_index.md

 ### Administrative Control

 Within a cLAN, administrators define the configuration file and have control over who becomes part of the network.

-Go to [Technical Overview](@/docs/overview/index.md) to see more indepth details of our work.